iekmanlei/Printer.HM/README.md

 ## Structure of the repository
 ### CAD Files
-- Contain the CAD designs and the stl files of all the customised parts of the printer (i.e., frame, printhead heater, printhead, stage heater and stages)
+- Contains the CAD designs and the stl files of all the customised parts of the printer (i.e., frame, printhead heater, printhead, stage heater and stages)

 ### Codes
-- Contain the codes for the heating operation and the printing operation.
+- Contains the codes for the heating operation and the printing operation.

 ## Acknowledging this work
 If you publish any work based on the contents of this repository please cite: